Medical School Application Process 2025: How to Prepare

 Step 3: Secondary Applications

-Do your best to submit all secondary applications by no later than the end of July during the application cycle.
+Submit all secondary applications no later than by the end of July during the application cycle.
+Learn more about secondaries here.

-Check out this prompts database to get started writing right after submitting your primary application.
+Check out this prompts database to get started writing answers to common secondary questions right after submitting your primary application.

 During this evaluation of your application materials, medical schools will drop you into one of 3 categories: